- Eligibility Conditions to Buy an HDB Resale Flat

 If you intend to get an HDB housing loan instead of a bank loan, you will need a valid HFE letter from HDB before flat sellers can grant you an OTP.

-However, if you intend to get a housing loan from a financial institution during your HFE application, you must have a valid Letter of Offer (LO) before you exercise the OTP.
+However, if you get a housing loan from a financial institution during your HFE application, you must have a valid Letter of Offer (LO) before you exercise the OTP.
 You may concurrently request an In-Principle Approval and LO from participating financial institutions when applying for the HFE letter during your application process.

 Step 5: Submit Request for Value

-If you are paying for your HDB flat with CPF savings and/or a housing loan, you must submit a "Request for Value" by the next working day after you have received the OTP.
-The "Request for Value" will determine the flat’s value and will offer a guide on your CPF usage and/ or the amount of housing loan you may receive from HDB or financial institution (FI), unless otherwise advised by the FI.
+If you are paying for your HDB flat with CPF savings and/or a housing loan, you must submit a "Request for Value" by the next working day after you receive the OTP.
+The "Request for Value" will determine the flat’s value and offer a guide on your CPF usage and/ or the amount of housing loan you may receive from HDB or financial institution (FI), unless otherwise advised by the FI.

 Step 6: Convert In-Principle Approval (IPA) into a Letter of Offer (LO)